ChangePool/cardano-improvement-proposals/incentives/response.md

 The _Analysis of Cardano's Incentive Mechanism_ report aims to assess the economic health and performance of Cardano’s stake pool incentive scheme, including the delegation model used to define network security.

-The report includes important details about the following topics of interest:

-- Assumptions about how people are motivated
-- Effects of the incentive mechanism on the emotional health and wellbeing of stake pool operators (SPOs) and the SPO community
+The report makes assumptions about how people are motivated and provides important information on the long-term effects of the incentive mechanism on the emotional health and wellbeing of the stake pool operators (SPO) social network.

--
+##Motivation

+The report identifies disillusionment within the community of stake pool operators as a core theme.